SubhiH/XprogressRing/README.md

 ## Implementation
 After the installation, you can use it straight with xib/storyboard. <br />
-1- Drag and drop View in your xib/storyboard and give constraints you want.
+1-Drag and drop View in your xib/storyboard and give constraints you want.
 It is important to set the same value for width and height. <br />
 2-In the inpector set the custome class as "XProgressRing". <br />
 <img src="https://github.com/SubhiH/XprogressRing/blob/master/docs/screenShots/s1.png" alt="" width="260" height="200"/>

 3-In the attribute inpector tab, set the value for: <br />
 <ul>
-  <li>Raduis = the raduis for the view.
+  <li>Raduis : the raduis for the view.
 It is important to set this value the same as width and height to get rounded circle.</li>
   <li>Progress speed : the speed of cicling animation.</li>
   <li>Progress thickness : the thickness of animated track that keeps cicling.</li>
-  <li>Progess Color = the color of the progess.</li>
+  <li>Progess Color : the color of the progess.</li>
-  <li>BackgroundColor = the color of the view (the silent part in XProgressRing).</li>
+  <li>BackgroundColor : the color of the view (the silent part in XProgressRing).</li>
 </ul>
 <img src="https://github.com/SubhiH/XprogressRing/blob/master/docs/screenShots/s2.png" alt="" width="300" height="500"/> <br />